udaan-iitt/editions/2023_Summer/puppet_show_22_23.md

 >The Automobile Club is quite different from the other clubs.
 It does not have club sessions.
 It has no room for short-term goals and easy victories.
 It is born of visions and dreams, and managing such a Club is by no means even a moderate task, let alone easy.
 >
 >After the Lockdown, the Club was left with nothing to its name.
 No progress, no designs, no visions.
 Just a few tens of kilograms of rusting steel pipes, someday intended to form a race-spec chassis.
 Now comes the role of Club Coordinator.
 To be thrown into such a position, given the circumstances, is Hell itself.
 Combining that with a lack of experience in leading a work-heavy Club and an acute shortage of interest in motorsport and racing, all hopes of a thriving Club are washed down the drain.
 On top of the aforementioned, the absence of an interested team (understandable, considering the state of the Club itself) and unavailable funds put down the already stunted growth of the Club for good.
 Perhaps Jeyasitaram’s tenure is a grim reminder that being in the wrong place at the wrong time is a very real thing.
-He may be cut out to work in a Race Engineering team, but leading a team of toddlers who are just learning to say their first words in Automobile Design is a whole nother deal. ”
+He may be cut out to work in a Race Engineering team, but leading a team of toddlers who are just learning to say their first words in Automobile Design is a whole another deal. ”
 >
 >*-A once hopeful core member*